Ankur Garg – Postdoc

 Leah Braviner – Graduate Student, CSHL School of Biological Sciences

-B.S in Biochemistry, 2019
+B.S. in Biochemistry, 2019

 University of Leeds

 Leah is a PhD candidate at the School of Biological Sciences at CSHL.
 Her research focuses on the structural elucidation of C.elegans proteins involved in regulation of gene expression.
-When she’s not working at the bench, you can find her brewing a cup of Early Grey tea and attempting to build/paint random things for her house (level of success undisclosed).
+When she’s not working at the bench, you can find her brewing a cup of Earl Grey tea and attempting to build/paint random things for her house (level of success undisclosed).
 More successfully, she also enjoys sailing, skiing, and cycling, and plays ultimate frisbee at (but not in!) the lab.

 Dennis Thomas – CryoEM Lab Facility Manager